 Engine Oil Life 0 After Oil Change

-Assuming you would like a blog post discussing the engine oil life after an oil change: “How long does engine oil last after an oil change?
+“How long does engine oil last after an oil change?
 This is a question we get asked a lot here at Jiffy Lube, and it’s one that has a complicated answer.

 To start, let’s look at what fresh, new motor oil looks like.
 It’s usually amber or light brown, and it has a smooth, slippery texture.
 When you check your dipstick, you should see that the oil is covering the metal completely and isn’t too thick or too thin.

-If it looks or feels different from this description, then it might be time for an oil change.
 Now, onto how long motor oil lasts.
 Generally speaking, most carmakers recommend changing your car’s motor oil every 5,000 miles or once every six months, whichever comes first.

 However, there are some newer cars on the market that can go up to 10,000 miles between changes – check your owner’s manual to be sure.
 There are also synthetic oils available that can last much longer than traditional motor oils; these typically need to be changed only every 7,500 miles or so.